 The course consists of an introduction and 4 two-week blocks dedicated to different genres of popular fiction.
 Each block is divided into two parts.
 During the first week, students read theoretical texts, study the characteristics and history of the respective genre and acquire a critical outlook on the genre.
-During the second week, students read specific works of the genre and attempt to apply the acquired theoretical concepts in class discussions, as well as in written home assignments.
-Seminar Topics:
+During the second week, students read specific works of the genre and attempt to apply the acquired theoretical concepts in class discussions, as well as in written assignments.

 WEEK 1: INTRODUCTION.
-Basic information: assessment, readings, etc. Online tests, how to log into Moodle.
-A note on plagiarism.
+Basic information: assessment, readings, etc. A note on plagiarism and AI.
 Can/should we analyse popular fiction?
 What is cultural studies?